top of page

 Supervising your children around family technology in the home (such as a smart TV) sends a strong message: at this age, the Internet is only safe when an adult is with you.
 Much like teaching them how to swim, we start off with an intense amount of supervision.
 If they’re in a shallow kiddie pool, we may not hold them the whole time, but we never take our eyes off them.
 It can be years before they venture into deep water unaccompanied by an adult, and even still, it’s wise to have a lifeguard present.
 Here are some of the foundational principles of online safety you'll want to start teaching NOW for implementing during the elementary school years:

 You’re only as safe as where you start.
-Some educational tech use may be appropriate by Kindergarten, but young children should not be “googling” anything.
-As parents, you should always have Google Safe Search locked for every browser, but a more preferable solution is using kid-safe search engines, even when you are right beside them.
-By making a kid-safe search engine (like KidRex.org or kiddle.co) your home page, you are establishing a precedent for your child.
+Though we would advise against educational tech use before Kindergarten, there may be times your kids are in your lap while you research something.
+It goes without saying that young children should not be “googling” anything, but as parents, you should still always have Google Safe Search locked for every browser.
+An even more preferable solution on devices you may use as a family for research is using kid-safe search engines.
+By making a kid-safe search engine (like KidRex.org or kiddle.co) your family devices' home page, you are establishing a precedent for your child.
 Teach them that these are the sites mom and dad approve of for searching for information online.

 YouTube is not safe for children, period.
-YouTube is listed as a 17+ app, and their official statement is that the platform is not intended for anyone under 13.
+YouTube is listed as a 12+ app, and their official statement is that the platform is not intended for anyone under 13.
 Yes, they have “Restricted Mode,” but that feature can be toggled on and off very easily on any mobile version (the app), which is a big problem (plus, it’s definitely NOT guaranteed to keep out all of the junk).
 As a platform, YouTube contains seriously offensive (and even illegal) material, including pornography, self-harm, graphic violence, hate speech, and the like.
 YouTube for Kids is certainly preferred for young children, but it can still be iffy.
-YouTube Kids does offer parental controls that will give you the option of hand selecting the approved channels your kids can watch and setting a time a time limit.
-Also, as a general rule, help your kids learn to be cautious when someone wants to show them any video online.
+YouTube Kids does offer parental controls that will give you the option of hand-selecting the approved channels your kids can watch and setting a time a time limit.
+A more preferable solution is Safe Vision.
+As a general rule, help your kids learn to be cautious when someone wants to show them any video online.
 Teach them that not all videos have safe pictures.
+Again, we would advise little to no tech access before age six, so keep that in mind.

 All kids deserve to be warned about pornography, taught how to reject it, and given an action plan to get help if they are exposed.
 We recommend every parent of young children purchase Good Pictures, Bad Pictures JUNIOR.
 Much like it’s predecessor, Good Pictures, Bad Pictures (for 7-12 year olds), this JUNIOR version puts a very difficult topic into age-appropriate language and creates dialogue for parents and children.
 Pornography is one of the most sinister, damaging, and pervasive threats online, and kids are finding it younger and younger.
 Before putting your child in any daycare or school setting, have this talk.